 Insoluble fibres hold water in the digestive tract thus increasing bulk.
 This “bulk” helps the removal of waste from the body and thus aids in the prevention of illnesses such as Constipation, Haemorrhoids and Diverticulitis.

 Where do you get Insoluble Fibre from?
 It is normally found in the outer protective layer of plants and also in unrefined wheat, oats, pulses, rice, wholegrain bread and many fruits and vegetable skins.

 Soluble fibre contains gums and pectin.
 This type of fibre helps to lower cholesterol levels and controls blood sugar.
 It can be found in all fruit and vegetables.

 Where are the best sources of soluble fibre?
 The best sources are said to be apples, prunes, barley, citrus, vegetables, oats, pears and strawberries.

 The current recommended intake of fibre is 18g per day.
 With the average person in the Western world only taking in around 12g per day, we should look to ensure we consume enough fibre.
-It is worth noting that because fibres slow the entry of carbohydrates / glucose into the blood stream and provide increased bulk to our food, without increasing calories, they are a good weight management source.
+Fibres slow the entry of carbohydrates / glucose into the blood stream and provide increased bulk to our food, without increasing calories, they are a good weight management source.
 But too much fibre can have the negative effect of increasing the rate at which food goes through the gut resulting in the decrease of absorption of essential nutrients.
 Therefore stick to the recommended intake, and only aim for a 5g increase over a three to five day period, and keep drinking plenty of water for it to be effective.

 Unfortunately carbs have become a dirty word in recent times especially due to the popularity of low-carb diets such as the Atkins or Dukan diets.
 What people should know is that carbohydrates are such a broad category, and as per above information, not all carbs are bad.